The Data Behind Gender-Based Car Insurance Pricing

 - In gender-banned states (CA, HI, MA, MI, MT, NC, PA): Non-binary drivers are rated exactly the same as everyone else.
 Gender simply isn't a factor in the pricing model, so there's no ambiguity.

 - In states that allow gender pricing: Insurer practices differ.
-Some default to the rate associated with the driver's license gender marker — including the "X" designation where recognized — while others may average male/female rates.
-A few forward-thinking insurers offer a gender-neutral designation on applications.
+Some use the gender listed on the driver's license — including the "X" designation where recognized — while others may average male/female rates, default to birth certificate sex, or offer a gender-neutral designation on applications.
+Notably, insurers report no systemic premium impact tied specifically to an "X" license marker.

 What Non-Binary Drivers Can Do